tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 process that is only accessible to the kernel and allows the kernel to dynamically allocate memory without compromising overall system reliability.

-When its time to perform an advertisement for a particular process, the driver simply copies the source address and advertisement data into the radio's transmit buffer, sets Bluetooth Low Energy specific radio configuration and transmits.
+When it's time to perform an advertisement for a particular process, the driver simply copies the source address and advertisement data into the radio's transmit buffer, sets Bluetooth Low Energy specific radio configuration and transmits.
 But how do we keep track of when to perform each process's advertisement?

 If we only had to worry about one process, we would simply setup a timer that fires every advertising interval.
 In this case, where we need to service an